 French tourists stumbled upon the breed in the 1960s, and after that it began to spread around Europe.
 It made its way to North America soon after that.
 And the American Kennel Club recognized the breed in 2014.

 Coton de Tulear Care

-Because the Coton de Tulear has very long, dense hair, her coat should be brushed three to four times per week with a pin brush, taking extra care around the ears, legs, and elbows, where their coats are more likely to mat or tangle.
-If your Coton de Tulear has very tough mats or tangles, try spritzing them with a conditioning spray and gently remove them with your fingers.
+Because the Coton de Tulear has long, dense hair, its coat should be brushed at least three times per week with a pin brush.
+Take extra care around the ears, legs, and elbows where the coat is more likely to mat or tangle.
+If your Coton has very tough mats or tangles, try spritzing them with a conditioning spray and gently remove them with your fingers.

-How often your Coton de Tulear needs a bath depends largely on his exposure to dirt and dust, and the frequency with which you groom him.
+How often your Coton de Tulear needs a bath depends largely on its exposure to dirt and dust and the frequency with which you brush it.
 In general, more brushing means fewer baths.
-If you do bathe your Coton de Tulear, be sure to pat him dry—don't rub—to prevent tangling his hair.
+When you bathe your Coton, pat it dry—don't rub—to prevent tangling the hair.